Family Meals Focus

 Picky eating: Born or made?

 Your child’s food refusal is not your fault.
-If you follow the Satter Division of Responsibility in Feeding (sDOR) and prepare yourself for the long haul, even your extremely skeptical child can learn to eat most of the foods that you enjoy.
+If you follow the Satter Division of Responsibility in Feeding (sDOR) and prepare yourself for the long haul, even your extremely picky child can learn to eat most of the foods that you enjoy.
 All children are skeptical of unfamiliar food and take time to learn to enjoy it.
 Some children are especially skeptical, slow to warm up, react negatively to unfamiliar food, take longer to learn, and have more to learn.
 This is particularly characteristic of children on the autism spectrum.
 These children may also be sensitive to tastes and textures, have a strong gag reflex, and even throw up easily.
 They can learn to eat a variety of food, but it takes them longer.
 Some children near their teens before they make strides with increasing their dietary variety.

 Picky eating is inborn

 Parents worry about children’s food acceptance, and are understandably relieved to see research about the genetic basis for food preference.1 Some children are super-tasters; they can detect the bitter taste in foods such as cabbage-family vegetables2 and they may be more tuned in to sweet and other flavors as well.
 Some children are temperamentally negative with respect to new experiences, including food experiences.3 Some children are diagnosed as having sensory integration disorders,4 seemingly meaning that they have trouble screening out negative stimuli in general and unfamiliar taste and texture in particular.
 Children on the autism spectrum want sameness and are distressed by unfamiliar food.

 Even extremely picky children learn to eat the food their parents eat, provided they have regular and unpressured opportunities to learn.